 Roma Project is based in Coventry, UK.

 The overall aim of The Roma Project is to tackle the exploitation of the Roma community in Coventry and to advance their social inclusion within the city.
-It will also use existing links to start to build a regional network that can become part of a national network of local voices.
+It will also use existing links to start building a regional network that can become part of a national network of local voices.

 BIG LOTTERY FUNDING SECURED-SEPT 2018

 “Funded by People’s Health Trust using money raised through The Health Lottery in the West Midlands.”

 People’s Health Trust is an independent charity investing in local neighbourhoods to help create a society without health inequalities.
 It works closely with each of the regional and country lotteries raising money through The Health Lottery, and distributing grants.